Sunscreen Resource Center

 UVB rays (or burning rays) are the primary cause of sunburn and are blocked by window glass.

-The United States Department of Health & Human Services and the World Health Organization’s International Agency of Research on Cancer have declared UV radiation from the sun and artificial sources, such as tanning beds and sun lamps, as a known carcinogen (cancer-causing substance).
-9
+The United States Department of Health & Human Services and the World Health Organization’s International Agency of Research on Cancer have declared UV radiation from the sun and artificial sources, such as tanning beds and sun lamps, a known carcinogen (cancer-causing substance).9

 There is no safe way to tan.
 Every time you tan, you damage your skin.
 As this damage builds, you speed up the aging of your skin and increase your risk for all types of skin cancer.